CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 The gRPC API for sending and receiving is based upon *messages*.
 However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
-This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.
+This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.	// TODO: hacked by sbrichards@gmail.com

 ## Codecs (Serialization and Deserialization)